War in Afghanistan (2001–2021): 2012–2013: US troop incidents, Obama-Karzai meetings

-Further attempts to resume talks were canceled in March 2012, and June 2013 following a dispute between the Afghan government and the Taliban regarding the latter's opening of a political office in Qatar.
-President Karzai accused the Taliban of portraying themselves as a government in exile.
+Further attempts to resume talks were canceled in March 2012 and June 2013, following a dispute between Afghanistan and the Taliban regarding the latter's opening of a political office in Qatar.
+Karzai accused the Taliban of portraying themselves as a government-in-exile.

-On 2 May 2012, Presidents Karzai and Obama signed a strategic partnership agreement between the two countries, after the US president had arrived unannounced in Kabul.
+On 2 May 2012, Karzai and Obama signed a strategic partnership agreement between the two countries, after the latter had arrived unannounced in Kabul.
 On 7 July, as part of the agreement, the US designated Afghanistan a major non-NATO ally after Karzai and Clinton met in Kabul.
-Both leaders agreed that the United States would transfer Afghan prisoners and prisons to the Afghan government and withdraw troops from Afghan villages in spring 2013.
+Both leaders agreed that the US would transfer Afghan prisoners and prisons to the Afghan government and withdraw troops from Afghan villages in spring 2013.

-On 18 June 2013 the transfer of security responsibilities from NATO to Afghan forces was completed.
+On 18 June 2013, the transfer of security responsibilities from NATO to Afghan forces was completed.
 ISAF remained slated to end its mission by the end of 2014.
 Some 100,000 ISAF forces remained in the country.